ConnorxAce/Copilot-Dummy-Data-Test/firewalls.md

 # Firewall Telemetry Dataset

 ## Overview
-This is a simulated firewall environment used for testing Copilot agents.
+This is a simulated firewall environment used for testing a Copilot agent.
-There are **30 firewall devices** in this environment named firewall1 through firewall30.
+There are **30 firewall devices** in this environment, named firewall1 through firewall30.

-Each firewall has telemetry metrics:
+Each firewall has the following telemetry metrics:

 - CPU utilization (%)
 - Memory utilization (%)
 - Availability (%)
 - Uptime (hours)

-All data is included below in a markdown table so Copilot can read it directly.
+All telemetry data is included below in a **markdown table**, so the Copilot agent can read it directly.

 ---